>

 These tariffs will certainly increase the risk, and the wider the trade war spreads the harder it becomes to avoid.
 But it is by no means guaranteed.
 If the government takes a three-pronged approach around US/EU and Indo-Pacific trade, gets large-scale infrastructure projects moving, reforms business rates and cuts unnecessary red tape, there is still a way through.

-• Risks of trade diversion real – could mean some prices fall for consumers here, but UK market could face goods from SE Asia and China being re-directed here – the UK’s overall average tariff for imports is very low, at less than 3%.
+• Risks of trade diversion real – could mean some prices fall for consumers here, but UK market could face goods from SE Asia and China being re-directed here – the UK has a very low average trade weighted MFN tariff <3%.

 • But it needs intelligence from firms about what is happening so we would urge businesses to immediately report any concerns around cheap exports flooding their markets.